-Croatia in winter has more to offer than you think.
-And, Dubrovnik has a ton of great things to keep you busy.
-Plus, there are many incentives to make you want to visit Dubrovnik in winter.
-The following, we think, are definitely the best five reasons why winter in Dubrovnik is a great idea.
+Croatia in winter isn’t like winter in Norway – it’s not that kind of winter destination.
+But Dubrovnik has many great things to keep you busy during the cooler months.
+Plus, many incentives make you want to visit Dubrovnik in winter.
+The following are the five best reasons winter in Dubrovnik is a great idea.

 Here Is Why Winter In Dubrovnik Is A Good Idea

-However, if you would like to experience Dubrovnik in a totally different way all-day long, winter in Dubrovnik is when you should go there.
-There are still tourists around in December and January, but much, much fewer, meaning you can snag a seat at some of these top restaurants in the city without an extraordinary wait.
+However, if you would like to experience Dubrovnik in a totally different way all day long, winter in Dubrovnik is when you should go there.
+There are still tourists around in December and January, but much fewer, meaning you can snag a seat at some of these top restaurants in the city without an extraordinary wait.
 And this, of course, makes it a completely different vacation.

 Experience A More Authentic Dubrovnik

-During a Dubrovnik winter you can explore and discover the real Dubrovnik—the Dubrovnik that locals know and love—not the tourist attraction it is in summer.
-In winter, there are more locals in the streets, taking advantage of the low season to enjoy their own and cherished city.
+During a Dubrovnik winter, you can explore and discover the real Dubrovnik—the Dubrovnik that locals know and love—not the tourist attraction it is in summer.
+More locals are in the streets in winter, taking advantage of the low season to enjoy their cherished city.

 Restaurants don’t charge a “summer surcharge” in winter, while parking fees drop by as much as 50%.
-The biggest savings, however, lie in Dubrovnik accommodation prices (usually the biggest expense of a vacation in Croatia).
+However, the most significant savings lie in Dubrovnik accommodation prices (usually the most considerable expense of a Croatia vacation).

 Avoid The Heat

-This is an obvious reason, but no less valid.
-The blistering heat of summer does attract a huge crowd of beach bums and water sports fanatics, and that’s understandable.
+This is an apparent reason but no less valid.
+The blistering summer heat attracts a massive crowd of beach bums and water sports fanatics, which is understandable.
 However, if you’re someone who enjoys wrapping yourself up in warmer clothes, winter is an ideal time for you to visit Dubrovnik.

-This is still the Mediterranean, though, so don’t expect any below-freezing temperatures or snow (although that does very occasionally happen).
-A Dubrovnik winter is a bit wetter than summer, but there’s still plenty of sunshine to enjoy – just bring a coat and some travel pants.
+This is still the Mediterranean, so don’t expect any below-freezing temperatures or snow (although that occasionally happens).
+A Dubrovnik winter is a bit wetter than summer, but there’s still plenty of sunshine to enjoy – bring a coat and some travel pants.

-The Old Town of Dubrovnik is quite compact and walkable, but not necessarily so in summer.
-An afternoon walk on the shade-less City Walls in July, for example, is not the best idea.
+The Old Town of Dubrovnik is relatively compact and walkable (besides the necessary transport to and from the airport) but not necessarily in summer.
+For example, an afternoon walk on the shade-less City Walls in July is not the best idea.
 On a sunny day in winter, on the other hand, it’s absolutely glorious.